How To Prepare Your Home For Cooler Weather

 10. Sump Pump

-Clean and check to see that your home's humidifier is in good condition and working well so that your family is comfortable in the dry, winter air.
+Check to see that your home's humidifier is clean, in good condition, and working well so that your family is comfortable in the dry, winter air.

 12. Smoke and Carbon Monoxide Detectors

 It is always a good idea to test your smoke and carbon monoxide detectors at the beginning of each season to keep your family safe.
 Ensure that they are working properly, replace the batteries, and vacuum the units' vents to remove dust build-up.